 Knowing the time it takes to clear roads after a winter storm can help the department better analyze the costs associated with that work.
 MoDOT's response rate to winter events provides good customer service for the traveling public while keeping costs as low as possible.
-The beginning of the 2015-2016 winter was light with only a few minor events affecting portions of the state.
-It took an average of three hours to meet MoDOT's objective for continuous operations routes, and an average of 4.5 hours for non-continuous routes.
-These numbers compare favorably with the type of storms received and our historical performance.
-Winter operations, on average, cost about \$46.8 million dollars per year.
-As of December 31, 2015, MoDOT has expended \$3.7 million dollars responding to events this winter.
+While the first half of this winter was light, Missouri experienced many winter storms in January and February of 2015.
+It took an average of 3.1 hours to meet MoDOT's objective for continuous operations routes, and an average of 4.4 hours for non-continuous routes.
+These numbers compare favorably with the type of storms received, but MoDOT still spent 574,000 hours fighting these snow and ice events at a cost of \$49.0 million through the end of March.
+Winter operations, on average, cost about \$47.6 million dollars per year.
 The money and time spent on clearing the roads of snow and ice means funds are not available to maintain the roadways in the spring, such as surface improvements, sign repair, brush cutting and drainage work.